bderdz/bderdz/README.md

 <p>
   🎓 I’m a 22-year-old Computer Science student at UMCS with a passion for coding and problem-solving.
    <br>
-   <b>My primary programming language is Python, and I’m particularly interested in Data Science, machine learning, and data analysis.
+   <b>My primary programming language is Python, and I’m particularly interested and looking for opportunities to learn and grow in Data Science, Machine Learning, and Data Analysis.
 I also have a strong understanding of algorithms.</b>
    <br>
    Additionally, I’m interested in programming in C++ and Arduino.
   <br>